The Decimate modifier allows you to reduce the vertex/face count of a mesh with minimal shape changes.

 Although the Ratio is directly proportional to the number of remaining faces, triangles are used when calculating the ratio.

-This means that if your mesh contains quads, the number of remaining faces will be larger than expected, because quads remain unchanged if their edges are not collapsed.
+This means that if your mesh contains quads or other polygons, the number of remaining faces will be larger than expected, because those will remain unchanged if their edges are not collapsed.

 This is only true if the Triangulate option is disabled.